mendahu/lighthouse-lectures/web_servers_101/outline.md

 ## Review Networking

+### HTTP REVIEW

+(since we missed it!)

+- **H**yper**T**ext **T**ransfer **P**rotocol
+- With our TCP client/server, we were just sending unformatted raw buffers, basically strings.
+- We didn't provide any kind of structure to that or standard
+- On top of TCP we can add this structure by adhering to a protocal called HTTP
+- HTTP defines how we transmit data over TCP and what data is in it and in what shape
+- Call and response communication
+- _State-less_: no memory of any previous communication
+- Routes to resources are made up of methods (verbs) and paths
+- **METHODS**: GET, POST, PUT, PATCH, DELETE
+- **PATHS**: `/users`, `/unicorns/123`
+- Returns status codes for each communication (eg. 200, 202, 302, 404, 500)
+- Response headers contain information about the response such as media type and content size
+- Reponse body contains the content (JSON, html, etc)

 - We talked last about:
   - Networking layers - IP, TCP/UDP
   - Made a TCP Chat application